pyvideo/richard/docs/admin/install.rst

 ..
 Note::

    richard is not heavily used.
-As such the documentation is probably lacking and the installation guide may have as much of a chance of helping you install richard as it does helping you make a quiche.
+As such the documentation is lacking and the installation guide may have as much of a chance of helping you install richard as it does helping you make a quiche.
    I'm really sorry about that.

    If you have any problems or want to contribute fixes, open up an `issue on GitHub <https://github.com/willkg/richard/issues>`_ or talk to us on irc.
-See the :doc:`Contributor's Guide <../index>` for more details.
+See the :ref:`contribute-project-details` for more details.